alexis-anzaldo/alexis-anzaldo/README.md

 ### Hi there! 👋

-I'm Alexis Anzaldo, a Ph.D. researcher with a passion for exploring the world of data science.
+I'm Alexis Anzaldo, a Ph.D. researcher passionate about exploring the world of data science.
 I specialize in radio resource management and reinforcement learning.

-Currently, I'm open to opportunities in the Machine Learning and Data Science industry.
+I'm always open to connecting with like-minded professionals in the industry.

+Feel free to reach out if you'd like to discuss data science, machine learning, or any other related topics.

+Thank you for your interest and support

 ---